top of page

 2. Therapeutic Work and Cognitive Restructuring

-Once we have a clear picture of what is maintaining the difficulty, we work directly with it.
-Drawing on cognitive-behavioural hypnotherapy, cognitive restructuring and attentional training, the focus is on shifting unhelpful thinking, reducing habitual reactivity and developing a more deliberate relationship with your own responses under pressure.
+Drawing on cognitive-behavioural hypnotherapy, cognitive restructuring and attentional training, the focus is on shifting unhelpful thinking, reducing habitual reactivity and developing a steadier, calmer relationship with your thoughts and feelings so you respond in situations, rather than react to them.

 The work addresses both the conscious strategies you rely on day to day and the deeper processes that shape them.